Updated: Apr 25

 Bring plenty of water to class!
 Being hydrated is key, as well so drinking water an hour before the class.
 This will allow you to go in hydrated as you're sweating it all out.

-Stretching and or rolling before class can set you up to feel extra comfortable and strong throughout the workout.
+Practice stretching and/or rolling before class to feel extra comfortable and strong throughout the workout.

 Bring a positive attitude, be ready to learn, and have fun!